Students talking.

 Mathematics and other preparation for physics courses

 Non-majors are expected to have a solid understanding of algebra and trigonometry before taking PHYS 193/194.
 Non-majors taking PHYS 191/192 should have completed pre-calculus and be co-enrolled in calculus.
-Physics majors only can enter PHYS 191 while co-enrolled in pre-calculus.
-Completion of PHYS 191 is required before taking PHYS 192.
-Likewise for PHYS 193 and 194.
+Physics majors are placed into PHYS 191 based on their degree plan and prior coursework in math or physics.
+Most new physics majors take precalculus and are placed into the PHYS 191/192 sequence in their second year of study.
+Those entering the program in the fall semester with a calculus placement can begin PHYS 191.
+Completion of PHYS 191 with a C- or higher is required before taking PHYS 192 (this applies to all students).
+All new students are encouraged to take PHYS 180 and either PHYS 198 or PHYS 190 in their first year.

 Physics courses are math intensive.
 If you are getting C’s and D’s in beginning math courses (precalculus, calculus), physics might not be the right major for you.

-If you are interested in being a physics major, it is very important that you get through your initial math courses as quickly as possible, especially Precalculus (MATH 111), and two semesters of Calculus.
+If you are interested in pursuing a physics major, it is very important that you get through your initial math courses as quickly as possible, especially Precalculus (MATH 111), and two semesters of Calculus.
 You can take either Calculus 1 (MATH 122) or Applied Calculus A (AMAT 120) for your first semester of calculus, and either Calculus 2 (MATH 221) or AMAT 220 (Applied Calculus B) for your second semester of calculus.
-If you are not on track to complete PHYS 191/192 and two semesters of calculus by the end of your first year, you should complete this sequence during the summer session at MSU or your local community college.

 New students in the physics major may need a placement test to determine their appropriate initial math and chemistry course.
 Fill out the Math & Chemistry Placement Form and someone will get back to you.